HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 NOTE: The score for this measure group **shall** always range from 0 to 1, where 1 represents the highest rate of cumulative growth.
 If there were no prior event, the growth rate will be 1 in the first reporting period because the number of total events is the same as the number of new events.
-The number of total events never exceed the number of new events becasue they are counted at the same point in time (new events is part of total events).
+The number of total events never exceed the number of new events because they are counted at the same point in time (new events is part of total events).
 When the number of new events is 0, the measure score **shall** be reported as 0.
 Implementations failing to account for this may generate divide by zero exceptions, or attempt to report NaN (Not a Number) values, which can result in errors elsewhere.